September 8. Kazinform's timeline of major events

 EVENTS

-1945 – Kazakhstan’s first oil refinery – the Atyrau oil refinery – is commissioned.
+1945 – Kazakhstan’s first oil refinery – the Atyrau oil refinery – commissions.

 1994 – The State Development Bank of Kazakhstan is founded.